chinamike65/hugo-tuolesi/content/book4/book4en.md

 The first turning of the Wheel is the Dharma Door of the Four Noble Truths, including the Path of the Initial Level, and the Path of the Middle Level.

-Among them, the goal pursued by the Path of the Middle Level is liberation from the six realms of rebirth (samsara).
+Among them, the goal pursued by the Path of the Middle Scope is liberation from the six realms of rebirth (samsara).
 Here, there are two kinds of aspirants to liberation: Shravakas and Arhats.

-Shravakas seek liberation through listening to others’ instruction,the Mahayana, but do not practice it themselves.
+Shravakas seek liberation through listening to others’ instruction, and the Mahayana, but do not practice it themselves.

 They follow the Hinayana, and finally obtain the fruit of Arhatship.
 This is the voice-hearer, the Shravaka.

-The Predestined Jue Arhat, also called the Solitary Arhat, mainly trains in the Twelve Causal Links of Dependent Origination.
+The Predestined Arhat, also called the Solitary Arhat, mainly trains in the Twelve Causal Links of Dependent Origination.

 In the beginning, this kind of person followed a guru and practiced the Dharma together with the Sangha.
 When they practiced in this way, they accumulated a hundred kalpas of good fortune.
 At this time, he made a vow: If he is reborn in the next life, and if there is no Buddha Dharma, or he finds the Dharma but there is no guru, to seek enlightenment on his own.

-Due to the power of this vow, the Solitary Arhat will appear in the era of annihilation of the Dharma.
+Due to the power of this vow, the Solitary Arhat will appear in the Degenerate Age of Dharma.

 4